 The City shall retain the sole right and authority to operate and direct the affairs of the City and the Fire Department in all its various aspects, including but not limited to all rights and authority exercised by the City prior to the execution of this Agreement, except as modified in this Agreement.
-Among the rights retained is the City's right to determine its mission and set standards and services offered to the public; to direct the working force; to plan, direct, control and determine the operations or services to be conducted in and by the Fire Department or by the employees of the City; to assign and transfer employees; to hire, promote or demote employees and to suspend, discipline or discharge employees consistent with this Agreement; to layoff employees due to lack of work or for other legitimate reasons; to make and enforce reasonable rules and regulations; and to change method, equipment or facilities.
+Among the rights retained is the City's right to determine its mission and set standards and services offered to the public; to direct the work force; to plan, direct, control and determine the operations or services to be conducted in and by the Fire Department or by the employees of the City; to assign and transfer employees; to hire, promote or demote employees and to suspend, discipline or discharge employees consistent with this Agreement; to layoff employees due to lack of work or for other legitimate reasons; to make and enforce reasonable rules and regulations; and to change method, equipment or facilities.
+The City is not required to bargain decisions arising out of the exercise of ordinary management rights except as they impact mandatory subjects of bargaining as defined by Oregon law.